Sydney Marathon

 The Sydney Marathon is a marathon held annually in Sydney, Australia.
 The event was first held on the 30th of April 2000 and called The Host City Marathon as a test event for the Sydney 2000 Olympic Games, and has continued every year since, as a legacy of the 2000 Summer Olympics.
 The marathon is categorized as a Platinum Label Road Race by World Athletics.
 Previously held in the middle of September, the race moved to late August from 2025, as part of its elevation to the World Marathon Majors.

-The Sydney Marathon also includes a 10K run, and a 5 km race.
+The Sydney Marathon also includes a 5 km race.

 History

 The Sydney Marathon started in April 2000, following the same course as the marathon during the 2000 Summer Olympics.
 The women's race in 2001 was won by Krishna Stanton, who had never run a marathon before, and was doing the event as a result of a challenge from a friend.

 In 2014 the marathon was awarded a Silver Label Road Race by the International Association of Athletics Federations (IAAF), then in December 2014 the race was awarded a Gold Label Road Race in time for the 2015 race and it is now a Platinum Label Road Race.